rust-lang/book/nostarch/chapter04.md

 Figure 4-6 shows this in a diagram.

-String slice referring to part of a `String`
+Figure 4-6: String slice referring to part of a `String`

 With Rust’s `..` range syntax, if you want to start at index 0, you can drop the value before the two periods.
 In other words, these are equal: